Increasing arc-connectivity by bounded- and fixed-size inversions: Parameterized Complexity

-\begin{restatable}{theorem}{Whardbyell} $(2,2)$-Inversion is W[1]-hard with respect to $\ell$.
-Moreover, assuming ETH, there is an absolute constant $\alpha$ such that it can be solved in time $f(\ell)n^{\alpha\ell /\log \ell}$ for any computable function $f$. \end{restatable}
+\begin{restatable}{theorem}{Whardbyell} is W[1]-hard with respect to $\ell$.
+Moreover, assuming ETH, there is an absolute constant $\alpha>0$ such that it cannot be solved in time $f(\ell)n^{\alpha\ell /\log \ell}$ for any computable function $f$. \end{restatable}

 We prove Theorems~\ref{thm:W1_hardness_invkp_by_p_ETH} and~\ref{thm:W1_hardness_invkp_by_ell_ETH} in Sections~\ref{sec:Whardnessbyp} and~\ref{sec:Whardbyell} respectively.
 Both hardness results are obtained by reducing from the following problem.